alexjvr1/Velocity2020/README.md

 #### 4a.
 Diversity stats

+##### 1. Tajima's D and Watterson's theta

-We can calculate several [diversity stats in ANGSD](http://www.popgen.dk/angsd/index.php/Thetas,Tajima,Neutrality_tests) after estimating the SFS for each population:
+We can calculate Tajima's D and Watterson's theta as [diversity stats in ANGSD](http://www.popgen.dk/angsd/index.php/Thetas,Tajima,Neutrality_tests) after estimating the SFS for each population.
+When using folded SFS (as we have here) only the TD and WT will be meaningful despite several stats being calculated by these scripts:

 ```
 ##1.
 Calculate the SFS from SAF. -fold 1 for folded SFS when reference is unknown